sdeigm/uni-meter/README.md

 - After refreshing your browser window, there should be a ``uni-meter`` addon which can be installed

 3. **Configure the uni-meter**
-- Create a ``uni-meter.conf`` configuration in the ``/addon_configs/663b81ce_uni_meter`` directory of your Home Assistant instance
+- Create a ``uni-meter.conf`` configuration in the ``/addon_configs/663b81ce_uni_meter`` directory of your Home Assistant instance and configure the input and output devices as needed
+5. **mDNS support (only necessary when using the Hoymiles storage)**
+- If the virtual shelly shall be announced via mDNS from the Home Assistant instance, you have to install the Pyscript addon
+- If that is done, copy the provided [uni-meter-mdns.py](https://github.com/sdeigm/uni-meter/blob/main/ha_addon/uni-meter-mdns.py) into the `/config/pyscript` directory on your instance
+- When the `uni-meter` finds this script, it will automatically announce the virtual shelly via mDNS without further configuration
 4. **Start the uni-meter addon**

 ## Configuring the output device

 ### Configuring the Shelly device id

-It seems as if the Hoymiles storage expects a global unique identifier for the Shelly device.
-This Shelly device id is freely configurable and can be set in the `/etc/uni-meter.conf` file.
-Please configure the mac address and the hostname of your virtual Shelly Pro3EM device.
-The mac address should be an arbitrary 12 character long hexadecimal string.
-The hostname should end with the mac address in lower case.
+Starting from version 1.1.5 on it is not necessary anymore to configure the Shelly device id.
+It will be automatically set based on the first detected hardware mac address on the host machine.

+For older versions it had been necessary to configure the device id as described below.
+These configuration can now be removed.

 ```hocon
 uni-meter {